Skip to main content

 2. Students take part in a lecture session where theory is adopted using versatile learning techniques suitable for the topic.

 3. Students practice the weekly theme by doing arithmetic exercises independently and in small groups.
-Landing exercises are in the Ville system.
+Calculation exercises are in the Ville system.
 Students do their arithmetic exercises in the same notebook or in some other way into a coherent collection according to notation practices in physics.
 The answers are entered into the Ville system, where correct answers earn Ville points.

 4. There is a weekly arithmetic practice session where the teacher guides in the calculations and gives advice on unanswered questions.